Community Water Forum

 Water connects us all.
 Human use of water brings nature and people together in a highly-complex socio-ecological way.

-This year’s insightful panel of experts share expertise in water research, Traditional Ecological Knowledge, and the Columbia River Basin/Columbia River Treaty.
+This year’s insightful panel of experts share their views and expertise in water research, Traditional Ecological Knowledge, and discuss their collaborative community-engaged research project in the Peachland Watershed.

 Syilx Okanagan Perspective

 tmixw – that which gives us life – is the nsyilxcən word that most closely translates as “ecology.” tmixw includes everything that is alive: the land, water, insects, people, animals, plants and medicines.

 “Water is life.
 Water is our relation.
 Water bonds us to our ancestry, our descendants and our land.”

 Excerpt from the Syilx Nation Siwɬkʷ (Water) Declaration, July 31, 2014

 Syilx Water Declaration